 Country of entry

-The Study UK Alumni Awards are open to alumni living outside of the UK only.
+The Study UK Alumni Awards are open to alumni living outside of the UK only (restrictions may apply to British passport holders, see our FAQ from Top tips page on the right).

-For eligibility criteria and details of the pilot Lifetime Achievement Award (by nomination only and open to alumni living in Azerbaijan or Greece only), please see the Terms and Conditions at the bottom of this page.
+For eligibility criteria, please see the Terms and Conditions at the bottom of this page.

 Alumni must have studied:

-- enrolled at an officially recognised (160 institutions) or listed (650 institutions) UK higher education institution
+- enrolled at an officially recognised body or received a recognised award from a UK higher education institution

-- either at a UK university in the UK, for a minimum of one term or semester, OR awarded a full UK degree level qualification (or higher), by a recognised or listed UK HEI, outside the UK.
+- either at a UK university in the UK, for a minimum of one term or semester, OR awarded a full UK degree level qualification (or higher), awarded by a recognised UK HEI, in their home country (Transnational Education - TNE/long distance).

 Professional short courses: alumni are only eligible if the course they studied was at degree level (or above), offered by a recognised UK institution in the UK (and they fulfil the rest of the criteria).
 Post-doc researchers are ineligible.